Jess-Doit/jess-doit-archive-engine/README.md

 ## Running the program
 - Start a terminal/cmd prompt and `cd <repo_install_path>/jess-doit-archive-engine/jdae`
 - Run the starter program
   - `py -3 start_jdae.py`
 - The program will print some info to the console and then start interating over the links on the pages set in url_list.ini
 - Kill the program with Ctrl+C in the window.
-You might need to do it twice (TODO: Fix this later)
+You might need to do it twice

 ## Accessing your downloads
 - Check the config file for the output_dir value